-The beginnings of the construction of St. Mary church in Legnica date back to the second half of XII century when prince Bolesław the High built a aisleless, wooden church.
-In 1192, a stone church was built on the site of the previous one, which was destroyed in 1338 as a result of a fire.
+The beginnings of the church of the Virgin Mary in Legnica probably date back to the second half of the 12th century, when Prince Bolesław the Tall was to build the first wooden church to the south-east of the stronghold.
+In 1192 in its place, funded by the bishop of Wrocław Franko, a Romanesque church was built of stone, which was expanded in the 13th century, but was destroyed in 1338 as a result of a fire.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.